Ballomizzy2/SomaAI-with-GPT-OSS/readme.md

 1. **Start the Engine**
    - Double-click **`start_server.bat`** (Windows) or **`start_server.sh`** (Mac/Linux).
-   - -=Or open your terminal and run main.py after installing uvicorn and fastapi
+   - Or open your terminal and run main.py after installing uvicorn and fastapi
-   - A black window will open — leave it running.
+   - A black window will open - leave it running.

 2. **Open the App**
    - Go to UnityProject > Soma+ > Builds